MooersLab/MooersLab/README.md

 It is easy to write a generic manuscript in *typst* for the [first submission PDF](https://github.com/MooersLab/manuscriptInTypst).
 The upside is the speed of the compiling of the document.
+The corresponding writing log in typst is found [here](https://github.com/MooersLab/writingLogInTypst)

 ##### Typist in Emacs

 *Typst* has been integrated into org-mode.
-You can use a `#+typst:` keyword to start lines with typst commands.
+You can use a `#+typst:` keyword to start lines with *typst* commands.
-There is even a *typst* submenu for exporting to PDF or typ files.
+There is even a *typst* submenu for exporting to PDF or *typ* files.

 There is an abandoned `typst-mode` project on GitHub.
 The author shifted his efforts to the `typst-ts-mode` project.